RICCIARDI-Adrien/Text_Games_System_Simulator/README.md

-# Text_Games_System_Simulator
+# Text Games System Simulator
-Simulate the whole Text Games System on a PC.
+Simulate the whole Text Games System board on a PC.